Azathothas/Stars/README.md

 - [Twingate-Labs/Twingate-CLI](https://github.com/Twingate-Labs/Twingate-CLI)
 - [UndeadSec/SwaggerSpy](https://github.com/UndeadSec/SwaggerSpy) – Automated OSINT on SwaggerHub
 - [Vinyzu/Botright](https://github.com/Vinyzu/Botright) – Botright, the most advance undetected, fingerprint-changing, captcha-solving, open-source automation framework.
 Build on Playwright, its as easy to use as it is to extend your code.
 Solving your Captchas for free with AI.
+- [Vinyzu/chrome-fingerprints](https://github.com/Vinyzu/chrome-fingerprints) – A Collection of 10.000 collected Windows Chrome Fingerprints.
+Usable with an easy-to-use API, available as a compressed (lzma) or full-size Json (view Releases).
+Its just 1.4mb in size in compressed form, and fast in read times.
 - [Vozec/CVE-2023-7028](https://github.com/Vozec/CVE-2023-7028) – This repository presents a proof-of-concept of CVE-2023-7028
 - [WangYihang/GitHacker](https://github.com/WangYihang/GitHacker) – 🕷️ A `.git` folder exploiting tool that is able to restore the entire Git repository, including stash, common branches and common tags.
 - [Warxim/deluder](https://github.com/Warxim/deluder) – Deluder is a tool for intercepting traffic of proxy unaware applications.
 Currently, Deluder supports OpenSSL, GnuTLS, SChannel, WinSock and Linux Sockets out of the box.  ⚡